 I was on The Today Show.
 I was on THE TODAY SHOW!
 Holy cannoli.
-Here's what happened.
-Below also is my review of Late Migrations (+ book club questions).
+Get the full story below, along with a review of Late Migrations, the book I discussed on the show.

 My Today Show Story